 - DS3231 – real-time clock

 RTC module is not necessary, as the GNSS provides time synchronization.
 Though it is nice to have valid date and time at boot.
 DS3231SN is a great TXCO real-time clock IC, with 2 ppm accuracy specified within 0°C to +40°C temperature range.
-In a practical usage, the long-term accuracy seems to be much better than specified.
+The long-term accuracy seems to be better than specified.

-There is a small PCB board with a transformer in a plastic box inside the Ethernet port.
-On the opposite side there is a quadruple 75Ω resistor.
-It should be cut in half and soldered back, together with two wires for PoE supply, as can be seen below.
+My Raspberry PI 3 model B, unlike the B+ version, does not offer a PoE header (Power over Ethernet) on the board.
+I didn’t want to spend another $40 for the B+ version, so I modified the Ethernet port on my own.
+Full disassembly, including desoldering is necessary.
+Inside port there is a small PCB board with a transformer in a plastic box.
+On the opposite PCB side there is also a quadruple 75Ω resistor.
+I cut it in half and soldered back, together with two wires for PoE supply, as can be seen in the pictures below.

 Similarly, I modified the USB port to provide 5 V input using full size connector, instead of small and unreliable microUSB port.
 Finally, I also added two small radiators for CPU and LAN/USB hub IC.

-MikroTik OmniTIK 5HnD is an integrated access point device with built-in 5 GHz Wi-FI radio and two antennas for both vertical and horizontal polarization.
-They are soldered directly to the PCB without any additional losses.
+MikroTik OmniTIK 5HnD is an integrated access point device with built-in 5 GHz 2×2 MIMO Wi-Fi radio.
+There are two antennas for both vertical and horizontal polarization inside, which are soldered directly to the PCB without any additional RF losses.
 This device is capable of frequency tuning range from 4800 to 6100 MHz.
-I have the first versions of this device, with AR9280 radio IC, which is very reliable for network scanning (especially channel hopping).
-The new version is based on AR9344 which is unreliable for wardriving.
-Also, I bought these three used antennas at a price well below… a single new device.
+I have the first version of this device with AR9280 radio IC, which is reliable for fast network scanning (i.e. channel hopping).
+The new version based on AR9344 is unreliable for wardriving setup, due to issues with channel calibration.

 The Raspberry PI setup is connected to one of three OmniTIK antennas.
-They have 5-port Ethernet switch, so I connected additional two units there.
-This is the U-5HnD model, so I modded the PoE injection across four of five available ports.
+They feature 5-port Ethernet switch, so I connected additional two devices there.
+I’m using the U-5HnD model without PoE outputs, so I manually added the PoE injection across four of five available ports, as can be seen in the picture below.